 Interestingly, however, design-focused thinking is not yet widely adopted.
 According to study leaders, only 15 of 75 publicly traded companies met their designated criteria.
 This means there is a tremendous opportunity for forward-thinking companies to embrace design to gain a competitive edge.

 Good design promotes and reinforces your brand—regardless of your business.
 Certainly, brands like Nike create design-focused products.
 But brands like Target and Starbucks are equally recognizable, all because of a commitment to design.

 The well-designed Starbucks website reflects the brand’s ever-changing menu.

-Whether you’re a Fortune 500 or startup, applying good design and design-focused strategic thinking at every level of business can have a significant impact.
+Whether you’re a Fortune 500 or startup, applying design-focused strategic thinking at every level of business can have a significant impact.
 This is especially important when it comes to the communication your company is creating.

 The basic truth is that you have to deliver consumers the content they crave, in the right presentation.
 Focusing on design will ensure you serve this need and stay ahead of the curve.

 If you think it’s time to reassess how your company approaches design, we’d love to help you do it.
 Let’s chat about how we can give your brand the visual identity you deserve.